Table of Contents:

 Examples of solid state relay applications include medical equipment, HVAC systems, professional food equipment, theatrical lighting, and industrial machinery.

-When choosing between SSRs and EMRs consider the application’s electrical requirements, cost constraints, and life expectancy.
-EMRs are ideal for heavy-duty environments and capable of operating in AC or DC current, while SSRs can only operate in one or the other.
+When choosing between electromechanical replays and solid state, consider the application’s electrical requirements, cost constraints, and life expectancy.
+EMRs are ideal for heavy-duty environments and capable of operating in AC or DC current, while SSR Relay can only operate in one or the other.
 They are also a more economical choice if there are cost constraints.
 However, it may be wise to invest in a higher quality solid state relay than having to frequently spend money on replacement parts for an electromechanical relay.
 Below are three reasons to make the switch to solid state relays…

 Solid State Relays are fast and energy-saving.